The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

 - Spend five years either enjoying a great quality of life in Portugal and/or reaping the benefits of your investment while living elsewhere.

-- Apply for citizenship, become a Portuguese citizen and the proud holder of a fine red Portuguese passport. 🇵🇹🇪🇺
+- Apply for citizenship, become a Portuguese citizen and the proud holder of a fine red Portuguese EU passport. 🇵🇹🇪🇺

 - Application form